milanpoudelwebdeveloper/milanpoudelwebdeveloper/README.md

 🌱 I’m quite proficient in **React, NodeJS, ExpressJS and SQL databases**

-🌱 I’m quite familiar interested in **C#, React Native, Flutter and Cloud Technologies**
+🌱 I’m quite familiar and interested in **C#, React Native, Flutter and Cloud Technologies**

 ⚡ I love to work on different **Open Source and Hobby Projects**